Leave this site

 Reduce Drug Supply

-We continue to look at drug supply in the local area with high visibility patrols , development of new intelligence and disruption tactics as well as using partner agencies in the process.
-Recent intel has led to some arrests and execution of a warrant.
-We are continuing to look at new intel and ask if you have concerns about potential drug dealing then contact Humberside Police on 101 or via the online site, or you can call crimestoppers uk anonymously on 0800 555 111or via their website.
+Work to continue looking at drug supply in the local area with high visibility patrols, development of new intelligence and disruption tactics as well as using partner agencies, such as trading standards, in the process.
+Recent intel has led to some arrests, a warrant and vehicle seizures and investigations will continue.
+If you have concerns about potential drug dealing then contact Humberside Police on 101 or via the online site, or you can call crimestoppers uk anonymously on 0800 555 111or via their website.